GeoMOER/moer-bsc-project-seminar-upscaling/docs/units/_unit01/unit01-01_first_things_first.md

 ## Learning objectives
 At the end of this unit you should be able to
-* tell the difference between an R and an R markdown script,
+* tell the difference between an R and an R Markdown script,
 * create an R and R markdown script and run and compile it respectively,
 * sign in to the class assignment of this course at GitHub and clone and push your course repository between the GitHub server and your local computer,
 * put an R markdown (or any other) file into your Git repository, commit it locally and push it to the server.